Corpus-level and Concept-based Explanations for Interpretable Document Classification: Abstract

 \section{Abstract}

-Using attention weights to identify information that is important for models' decision making is a popular approach to interpret attention-based neural networks, which is commonly realized via creating a heat-map for each single document based on attention weights.
-However, this interpretation method is fragile.
+Using attention weights to identify information that is important for models' decision making is a popular approach to interpret attention-based neural networks.
+This is commonly realized in practice through the generation of a heat-map for each single document based on attention weights.
+However, this interpretation method is fragile and easy to find contradictory examples.
 In this paper, we propose a corpus-level explanation approach, which aims to capture causal relationships between keywords and model predictions via learning importance of keywords for predicted labels across a training corpus based on attention weights.
-Using this idea as the fundamental building block, we further propose a concept-based explanation method that can automatically learn higher level concepts and their importance to model prediction task.
+Based on this idea, we further propose a concept-based explanation method that can automatically learn higher level concepts and their importance to model prediction task.
 Our concept-based explanation method is built upon a novel Abstraction-Aggregation Network, which can automatically cluster important keywords during an end-to-end training process.
 We apply these methods to the document classification task and show that they are powerful in extracting semantically meaningful keywords and concepts.
-Our consistency analysis results based on an attention-based Na\"ive Bayes Classifier also demonstrate these keywords and concepts are important for model predictions.
+Our consistency analysis results based on an attention-based Na\"ive Bayes classifier also demonstrate these keywords and concepts are important for model predictions.